goodhood-eu/react-router-manager/README.md

 react-router-manager
 ====================

 React Router server side rendering with data fetching.
-This module is heavily based on [react-router-config](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-config) and expands on the same concept.
-The goal is to create a one stop solution to fetching data and routing on both client and server side when working with React Components.
+This module is heavily based on [react-router-config](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-config) and expands on the same concepts.
+The goal is to create a one stop solution for routing and data fetching on both client and server.
 It is particularly useful for people migrating from [redial](https://github.com/markdalgleish/redial).

-### Installation
+## Installation

 ```
 npm install --save react-router-manager
 ```

-### Usage
+## Usage

-There are 2 distinct stages to working with this library, the first is data loading and the second is routing.
+There are 2 distinct stages to working with this library, the first is data fetching and the second is routing.
 In order for both to work you need to create "route configs".
 These configs allow for both routing and data fetching to work.
 Please use them for every route that needs to fetch data.

+**IMPORTANT**: the utilities here default to `exact: true` for route matching, which is the opposite of what Route components in React Router do.
+Partial matching is prone to errors and creates more issues than it solves.
+Override it on per route basis if needed.

-#### Route configs
+### Route configs
 A route config is an array of objects like this:

 ```js